-The premier choir of the Basilica, the Schola Cantorum consists of 4 professional singers that sing mainly for the 10:45 am Sunday Mass from the second Sunday in July to Corpus Christi.
-This ensemble, made up of accomplished professionals in the Baltimore area, sings polyphonic repertoire from the entire canon of Roman Catholic Church art music, from late-Medieval repertoire up to music of the present day, in addition to the Gregorian Chant Introit, Offertory, and Communion antiphons for each Mass.
+The premier choir of the Basilica, the Schola Cantorum consists of 4 professional singers that sing mainly for the 10:45 am Sunday Mass from Assumption to Corpus Christi.
+This ensemble sings choral repertoire from the entire canon of Roman Catholic Church art music, from late-Medieval repertoire up to music of the present day, in addition to the major Gregorian chant Proper antiphons (Introit, Offertory, and Communion) for each Mass.
 In addition to the 10:45 am Sunday Mass, the Schola Cantorum sings for Masses on Holy Days of Obligation and other solemn liturgical occasions during the choral season.
 Auditions for the Schola substitute list can be scheduled with the music director (email@example.com) at any time throughout the year.